Featured Post

 Hero Profiles

-• Khandish King.
-A Hero of Valor, and the only source of Heroic Strike in a pure Khand force, to go along with Fight 5, Strength 4, Defense 6, 3 Attacks, 2 Wounds, and Courage 5 (with 2 / 2 / 1 heroic stats).
-The 3 Attacks is where the ball-game is, as he has the option for both a horse or Chariot (either of which will boost him to 4 attacks on the charge).
+• Khandish King [Legacies]: A Hero of Valor, and the only source of Heroic Strike in a pure Khand force, to go along with Fight 5, Strength 4, Defense 6, 3 Attacks, 2 Wounds, and Courage/Intelligence 5+ (with 2 / 2 / 1 heroic stats).
+The 3 Attacks is where the ball-game is, as taking him on Chariot will boost him to 4 attacks on the charge.
 Along with Heroic Strike, he also has Heroic March and Heroic Resolve, giving him a very nice toolbox of abilities to assist your army.
 He comes with a hand-and-a-half axe and a bow as well (bows with Might are always nice), although he doesn't have a dagger (so if his axe is shattered, he'll be unarmed).
-He's significantly more expensive than a Khandish Chieftain, but you're getting several stat boosts for the cost (+1 Attack, Defense, and Will), plus Heroic Strike and Resolve (in addition to March), plus a 6" banner effect for all Khandish models, so you get the points back (and more) with his upgrades.
+He's significantly more expensive than a Khandish Chieftain, but you're getting several stat boosts for the cost (+1 Attack, Defense, and Will), plus Heroic Strike and Resolve (in addition to March), plus a 6" banner effect for all Khandish models (Commanding Presence), so you get the points back (and more) with his upgrades.
 You probably want at least one in every force, as Khand has no other option for banners (and, with Fight 4, cav/chariots, and hand-and-a-half axes, you probably want as many rerolls as you can get).
+Plus, in the Khand legacies list, the Khandish King who is your general also counts as a banner for purposes of VPs--so that's pretty cool.

 Warrior Profiles

-• Khandish Warrior.
-They're decent shooters (4+ shoot, 24" Strength 2 bows), although unfortunately the infantry versions count towards your bow limit.
+• Khandish Warrior [Legacies]: They're decent shooters (4+ shoot, 24" Strength 2 bows), although unfortunately you have to choose between the bow and the hand-and-a-half weapon (plus the infantry versions count towards your bow limit in the Legacy army, Variags of Khand).
 They're susceptible to enemy archer fire, too (Defense 4, 6" move), so you may want to consider screening them with Defense 7 chariots while they March into position.
 Once they're in combat, they're squishy if they can be beaten in duels, but with Fight 4 (and ideally a Khandish King nearby for rerolls) they can win a lot of fights against non-elite troops.
 Once they win duels, their axes pack a whallop.
-As mentioned above, they don't have options for spears or shields, so they're best used as shock troops supporting heavily-armored allies (Easterlings) or
+In a pure Khand force, they have some potential value as shock troops; but if you take them as part of the Grand Army of the South, you probably leave them at home in favor of some of the other infantry options available through Serpent Horde, and especially Easterlings.
+But hey... you do you.

 Concluding Thoughts